-CBWAS: Using G Suite to power work transformation during a crisis
+CBWAS: Google Workplace to power work transformation during a crisis

-The Central Bank of West Africa States successfully rolls out G Suite in seven days for over a thousand employees located across eight different countries without interrupting service or productivity.
+The Central Bank of West Africa States successfully rolls out Google Workplace (formally G Suite) in seven days for over a thousand employees located across eight different countries without interrupting service or productivity.
 The result?
 Increasing customer and employee satisfaction with a more connected but remote workforce during the COVID-19 crisis.

 During a global pandemic where working from home seems inevitable, it remains critical for companies to have efficient remote communication and collaboration platforms.
 Founded in 1962, the Central Bank of West Africa States is a dominant player in Banking, with eight member States in the Monetary Union: Benin, Burkina Faso, Côte d’Ivoire, Guinea-Bissau, Mali, Niger, Senegal, and Togo.
 In addition to centralizing the cash reserves of the Union, the main mandates of the Central Bank are: to issue currency, to manage monetary policy, to organize and monitor banking activities, and to provide assistance for the West African Monetary Union member States.